-Overall, by taking into account the results from the jamming experiments, Colosseum achieves an average accuracy of 91% in throughput and 80% in SINR.
-These results prove the ability of our DTMN to properly emulate various use case experiments with different protocol stacks and scenarios.
+Overall, considering all sample experiments in this work, our DTMN is able to achieve an average similarity of 0.987 in throughput and 0.982 in SINR.
+These results prove the ability of our system to properly emulate various use case experiments with different protocol stacks and scenarios.